 Finally, children develop, understand, and learn the idea of the generalized other, the common behavioral expectations of general society.
 By this stage of development, an individual is able to imagine how he or she is viewed by one or many others—and thus, from a sociological perspective, to have a “self” (Mead 1934; Mead 1964).

 Kohlberg’s Theory of Moral Development

 Moral development is an important part of the socialization process.
-The term refers to the way people learn what society considered to be “good” and “bad,” which is important for a smoothly functioning society.
+The term refers to the way people learn what society considers to be “good” and “bad,” which is important for a smoothly functioning society.
 Moral development prevents people from acting on unchecked urges, instead considering what is right for society and good for others.
 Lawrence Kohlberg (1927–1987) was interested in how people learn to decide what is right and what is wrong.
 To understand this topic, he developed a theory of moral development that includes three levels: preconventional, conventional, and postconventional.

 In the preconventional stage, young children, who lack a higher level of cognitive ability, experience the world around them only through their senses.
 It isn’t until the teen years that the conventional theory develops, when youngsters become increasingly aware of others’ feelings and take those into consideration when determining what’s “good” and “bad.”
 The final stage, called postconventional, is when people begin to think of morality in abstract terms, such as Americans believing that everyone has the right to life, liberty, and the pursuit of happiness.
 At this stage, people also recognize that legality and morality do not always match up evenly (Kohlberg 1981).
 When hundreds of thousands of Egyptians turned out in 2011 to protest government corruption, they were using postconventional morality.
 They understood that although their government was legal, it was not morally correct.